-4. Conclusion.
+4. Conclusion

-The Mock LISA Data Analysis Challenge data sets for binary black hole inspirals proved to be a valuable testing ground for our Metropolis-Hastings search algorithm.
+The mock LISA data analysis challenge data sets for binary black hole inspirals proved to be a valuable testing ground for our Metropolis-Hastings search algorithm.
 Overall the algorithm performed very well, recovering the injected parameters to an accuracy largely consistent with the theoretical error margins.
-There were also some surprises, such as needing to go over to a more accurate treatment of the instrument response in our template generation, and a problem with our conventions when extracting the initial orbital phase.
-Work is now underway on the much more complicated multi-source Challenge 2 data sets, and early results from runs on the training data look very promising.
+There were also some surprises, such as needing to go over to a more accurate treatment of the instrument response in our template generation and a problem with our conventions when extracting the initial orbital phase.
+We have displayed in [5] that the MCMC method has no problem in searching for and identifying multiple BBH sources.
+In the case of multiple sources, our chains always jump between sources initially, but eventually always lock onto the highest SNR source first.
+By using an iterative search-and-extract routine, we have found we can extract the bright sources first and work our way down to the dimmer sources.
+Work is now underway on the much more complicated multi-source challenge 2 data sets, and early results from runs on the training data look very promising.